michaelbarton/jupyer-pytest-api-examples/src/pytest_api_examples.md

 ```

-## Caching large files or computation
+## Caching large files or computations

 Documentation: [Cache config][cache]

-Pytest allows caching expensive operations between test runs such as large
+Pytest provides a cache that can be used for expensived operations between test
-computation or fetching data.
-This can used prevent expensive computations from
+runs such as large computations or fetching large data.
+This can used prevent
-slowing down tests.
-The cache can be cleared using the flag:
+expensive computations from slowing down tests.
+The cache can be cleared using
-`pytest --cache-clear`.
+the command line flag: `pytest --cache-clear`.

 To access the cache the `pytestconfig` fixture needs to be in arguments to a
 fixture, this will be an instance of [`_pytest.config.Config`][config_class].